NXROBO/spark/README.md

 ## Update Log

-* Raise the stack so that the laidar can be added on it.
+* Raise the stack so that the lidar can be added on it.
 * Update the pre install packages so that the navigation and gmapping can be run.

 ## Packages Overview

-* ***spark_v05*** : spark 0.5 driver including base driver, camera driver, robot description, teleop package, and follow person package and so on.
+* ***src*** : spark driver including base driver, camera driver, robot description, teleop package, and follow person package and so on.
 * ***tools*** : it contains the 3rd part openni2 driver which camera driver uses.
 * ***doc*** : it shows that how to compile and use this meta-package.